darshanypatel/Advanced-Distributed-Systems-Project/README.md

 ```

 You can check if the service is running using `systemctl status collectd.service`.
-The data is store at `/var/lib/collectd/csv/`.
+The data is stored at `/var/lib/collectd/csv/`.
 The `collectd-web` can be accessed at port 8888 on the worker node's IP where you have installed it.
 (Note: if you cannot see any hosts on this page, try running `apt install libcgi-pm-perl` again on the worker node where collectd is installed).

 ## Patching process: